sofacles/take-this-paint/README.md

 The idea is that somebody will be able to send you a mail through Nodemailer with a randomized to and from address, like craigslist does, so the two of you can meet and you can get rid of your paint.

 After I get the mail-relaying working, I plan to move from my hand-written css to tailwind.
 I will also get rid of the hard coded login/password values, obviously.

+The users are stored in mongodb, and I'm using mongoose to access the paints and the users obfuscated email addresses.
+I'm resizing the images with multer and storing them in my static images folder.